GSS Methodology Advisory Committee

-The GSS Methodology Advisory Committee (GSS MAC) is a free service providing departments across the Government Statistical Service with methodological advice.
-It facilitates access to a pool of subject matter experts spanning academia, private sector, GSS and other National Statistical Institutes.
+The Government Statistical Service Methodology Advisory Committee (GSS MAC) is a free service providing departments across the GSS with methodological advice.
+It facilitates access to a pool of subject matter experts spanning academia, the private sector, the GSS and other National Statistical Institutes.

-The GSS MAC can advise on all parts of the statistical production process, covering areas such as, but not limited to:
+The GSS MAC can advise on all parts of the statistical production process, covering areas such as:

 - survey methods

 The GSS MAC is accountable to the Statistical Policy and Standards Committee and managed by the Best Practice and Impact division within the Office for National Statistics.

 The GSS MAC supports the GSS to shape and improve standards for methods, contributing to the credibility and usefulness of government statistics, offering: